-TYPICAL COURSE SEQUENCE FOR FIRST TWO YEARS (May differ by specific track)

-FALL WINTER SPRING

-FIRST YEAR 100 200 185

-SECOND YEAR 262/287 214/273 300

-Students may choose one of two speech communication majors (see specific requirements under each program).
-The first major option requires students to select one of two available Speech Communication tracks: I) Broadcast, and II) Speech Communication.
-Both of these tracks require fulfillment of the Skill Practice Requirement.

-The second speech communication major is Organizational Communication, an interdisciplinary major combining speech communication courses with selected writing, research and persuasion related courses.

-Speech Communication Major

-Broadcast Track

-This track emphasizes a theoretical and technical understanding of broadcast media, and performance and production in radio and television.
-Graduates in this track may seek to enter broadcasting as on-air personalities or behind-thescenes staff and managers (e.g., production, programming, news, music, sports, promotions, public affairs), or may pursue advanced degrees in mass media or communication.
+Students may choose one of the speech communication majors (see specific requirements under each program).
+The three majors are: I) Broadcast Communication, II) Speech Communication, or III) Organizational Communication.
+Broadcast Communication Major This track emphasizes a theoretical and technical understanding of broadcast media, and performance and production in radio and television.
+Graduates in this track may seek to enter broadcasting as on-air personalities or behind-the-scenes staff and managers (e.g., production, programming, news, music, sports, promotions, public affairs), or may pursue advanced degrees in mass media or communication.
 Major Requirements: